 We may get a small percentage back from your purchase, it does not affect the price to you.
 However, it does help us keep the lights on here, we appreciate your trust in our reviews.

-This fun kid’s mask by Grifl Zero is black, so it won’t show dust and dirt, but adorned with cute white decorations.
+These fun kid's masks by GEGCVN Kids are colorful, so they won't show dust and dirt, but adorned with cute white decorations.
 Have a kitty lover?
 Get the kitty face!

 From the word "Princess" to a "scary" face, these masks have a little 'tude to make your kid feel cool while wearing them.
 As a "one size fits most" this mask is better for older kids and smaller adults too.